WHAT’S IN THIS REVIEW?

 I decided to test Germany next.
 Download speeds were similar, while the ping was closer to my own, as I connected via a node near Frankfurt.

 However, I came back to my desk after the test to see that Hola was pushing me towards the premium version of their software, going so far as to add popups to my screen.

-Since it’s more of a P2P proxy service, Hola is as fast as your connection allows while using the freemium service.
+Since it’s more of a P2P proxy, Hola is as fast as your connection allows while using the freemium service.
 This likely explains the huge customer base Hola has.
-Nearly 230 million users see value in this VPN’s performance.
+243 million users seem to see value in this VPN’s performance.